guan-yuan/awesome-AutoML-and-Lightweight-Models/README.md

 # awesome-AutoML-and-Lightweight-Models
 A list of high-quality (newest) AutoML works and lightweight models including **1.)
 Neural Architecture Search**, **2.)
 Model Compression & Acceleration and Lightweight Structures**, **3.)
 Hyperparameter Optimization**, **4.)
 Automated Feature Engineering**.

-This repo is aimed to provide the info for AutoML research (especially for the light-weight models).
+This repo is aimed to provide the info for AutoML research (especially for the lightweight models).
 Welcome to PR the works (papers, repositories) that are missed by the repo.

 ## Neural Architecture Search
 ### **[Papers]**